C5247714/tutorials/tutorials/test/parseme.md

 ### You will learn
 Destinations are used for the outbound communication of your application to a remote system (which can be a cloud or on-premise system).
 You will create a destination by giving it a name, URL of the remote system or service, the authentication type, and some other configuration data.

-The data source you will use in this tutorial series is called "Northwind", which is a publicly accessible OData source hosted by ```www.odata.org```:
+The data source you will use in this tutorial series is called "Northwind", which is a publicaaly accessible OData source hosted by ```www.odata.org```:

 The data source URL is <http://services.odata.org/V2/Northwind/Northwind.svc/>